lyteword/chspurgeon-tod/volume-7/psalm-140.md

 c) He who would have God's truth established must needs desire that evil speaking must fail.

-3\.The limitation of the prayer: "In the earth."
+3\.
+The limitation of the prayer: "In the earth."

 a) It is certain an evil speaker cannot be established in heaven, nor in hell.